hnuzhy/DirectMHP/README.md

   ```

 #### CMU-HPE dataset
   * Project link: [http://domedb.perception.cs.cmu.edu/].
 Github link: [https://github.com/CMU-Perceptual-Computing-Lab/panoptic-toolbox].
 Using and downloading this dataset needs `personal registration`.
 We have no right to directly disseminate its data.
+You can construct CMU-HPE following steps below.
   * **Step 1:** download videos and labels of raw CMU Panoptic Dataset.
 Some examples can be checked in [http://domedb.perception.cs.cmu.edu/dataset.html]
   ```bash
   # clone CMU Panoptic Dataset repo download API